Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Introduction

-Finally, realistic systems frequently operate in the presence of multiple safety constraints simultaneously (e.g. multiple obstacles), such that the safe set is the intersection of the zero sublevel sets of multiple constraint functions.
-In this case, we can construct a CBF for each constraint function, and we seek to keep the trajectory inside the intersection of the inner safe sets following from each CBF.
-This scenario has been extensively considered in prior literature.
-One approach, used in \cite{CBFs_STL}, is to create a single new CBF whose inner safe set is an underapproximation of the intersection of the inner safe sets following from a collection of CBFs.
-Another approach is to enforce the CBF conditions resulting from every CBF simultaneously, as in \cite{Intersecting_CBFs}.
-Depending on the CBFs, this could result in the non-existence of a valid control input (regardless of the presence of input constraints), so the authors in \cite{Control_Sharing} study sufficient conditions for existence of a control trajectory that satisfies multiple CBFs.
-Assuming existence of such a control trajectory, the work in \cite{CDC20,MultiRobotsJournal} simplifies control input calculation by breaking the state space into regions where only a few CBFs are actively applied, though this introduces potential issues with non-uniqueness of system solutions.
-These issues are fixed in \cite{Glotfelter2} by relaxing the system to a differential inclusion and combining every CBF into a single maximal (non-smooth) CBF.
-A similar approach using products of CBFs is described in \cite{Additive_CBFs}.
-Expanding upon these approaches, this paper introduces a hysteresis-switching approach inspired by \cite{Glotfelter2} and \cite{First_CBF} that handles multiple constraints without the use of differential inclusions, and thus prevents chattering control inputs that may not be feasible on real actuators.
+{Finally, one objective of this paper is to {place fewer restrictions on closed-loop trajectories by applying safety criteria only near the boundary of the inner safe set.} This was accomplished in \cite{robust_hocbfs} by designating strict subsets of the safe set termed ``performance-critical regions'' where safety was guaranteed without enforcing the CBF condition.
+However, this relaxation required expanding the control set to $\reals^m$.
+For systems subject to many CBFs simultaneously,} the work in \cite{CDC20,MultiRobotsJournal} simplifies control input calculation {in a similar manner} by breaking the state space into regions where only a few CBFs are actively applied, though this introduces potential issues with non-uniqueness of system solutions.
+These issues are fixed in \cite{Glotfelter2} by relaxing the system to a differential inclusion{.} A similar approach using products of CBFs is described in \cite{Additive_CBFs}.
+Expanding upon these approaches, this paper introduces a hysteresis-switching approach inspired by \cite{Glotfelter2} and \cite{First_CBF} that {relaxes the CBF condition in the interior of the inner safe set while still provably guaranteeing safety in the presence of input constraints.
+Such hysteresis-switching removes the need for} differential inclusions, and thus prevents chattering control inputs that may not be feasible on real actuators. {This switching approach also motivates a special choice for the class-$\mathcal{K}$ function that is left as a free tuning parameter in all of the theorems in Section~\ref{sec:new_cbfs}.
+We show in simulation how the proposed choice allows one to directly tune how closely trajectories approach the boundary of the safe set.}